 She was preceded in death by her parents; brothers, Leonard Wolf, Louie Wolf, Lonnie Wolf, and E. B. Wold who died at 6 days old; sisters, Eva C. Wallace, and Juanita “Wolf” Owens.

 She is survived by her sons; Rudy Johnson and wife, Judy; Kenneth Johnson and wife, Sue; daughter, Donna Darlene Johnson; brother, Joseph T. Wolf; grandchildren, Debbie Johnson, Jay Johnson and wife, Cierra, Dinah Shaw and husband, Alan, Joey Casey and wife, Desiree, Cody Johnson and wife, Kayla; great-grandchildren, Ashleigh, Wesley and Isla Johnson, Max Johnson, Hunter and Ridge Shaw, Travis Taylor, and Corey and Shannon Casey.

-To send flowers to Onie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Onie (Wolf) Johnson, please visit our floral store.